Controversies about the word niggardly: Wilmington, North Carolina, incident

 In late January or early February 2002, a white fourth-grade teacher in Wilmington, North Carolina, was formally reprimanded for teaching the word and told to attend sensitivity training.
 The teacher, Stephanie Bell, said she used "niggardly" during a discussion about literary characters.
 Parent Akwana Walker, who is black, protested the use of the word, saying it offended her.

 Bell's teacher's association, the North Carolina Association of Educators, told her not to speak about the situation, so her son spoke to the newspaper, saying that his mother received a letter from the school principal stating that the teacher used poor judgment and instructing her to send an apology to the parents of her students, which was done.
 The principal's letter also criticized the teacher for lacking sensitivity.
 The daughter of the complaining parent was moved to another classroom.

 Norm Shearin, the deputy superintendent of schools for the district, said the teacher made a bad decision by teaching the word because it was inappropriate for that grade level.

 Mendocino County, California, incident

 In early 2009, Dennis Boaz, a history teacher, sued the administrators of the Mendocino County Office of Education for defamation.
 Boaz, who was bargaining for Ukiah schoolteachers, wrote a letter saying that the "tenor of the negotiation tactics of the district office has become increasingly negative and niggardly."
-The response was a memo from one defendant of the lawsuit that implied that Boaz was racist, and a letter cosigned by the other defendant and nine other individuals in the Mendocino County school system stating that Boaz's comments were "racially charged and show a complete lack of respect and integrity toward Dr. Nash, Ukiah Unified District Superintendent," who is a black woman.
+The response was a memo from one defendant of the lawsuit that implied that Boaz was racist, and a letter cosigned by the other defendant and nine other individuals in the Mendocino County school system stating that Boaz's comments were "racially charged and show a complete lack of respect and integrity toward Dr. Nash, Ukiah Unified District Superintendent," who is a Black woman.
+As a result of this smear campaign, he was pressured to resign from his paid position as lead negotiator for the district's teachers' union.
+A Mendocino County Superior Court Judge ruled in favor of the school district, despite the assistant superintendent who authored the memo claiming in court that he knew the meaning of the word.